0

 In the grounds of the Sveti Sedmochislenitsi is buried alongside his wife Petko Stoichev Karavelov (Bulgarian: Петко Каравелов) (24 March 1843 – 24 January 1903) a leading Bulgarian liberal politician, who served as Prime Minister on four occasions.

-Text imported from Wikipedia article "Sveti Sedmochislenitsi Church" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Sveti Sedmochislenitsi Church" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants